Existing Kubernetes Cluster

 Advance Settings:

-After filling in all the necessary information, click on "Become Provider."
+After filling in all the necessary information, click on "Next".
+The process of becoming provider on chain will get started.

 This screen will show you the progress of becoming an Akash cloud provider.